 What is the long term vision for the Schilling Lodge?

 The Schilling Lodge will be used year-round as the Tahoe Cross Country ski area lodge, home to TCCSEA programs, kids mountain bike programs, science-based educational programs, summer bike rental concession area, as well as an upgraded Free Heal Cafe.
-Other longterm possibilities include workspace retreat venue, meeting area for community groups, an historical apex for the Tahoe region.
-There is no intention of renting the space out for large or loud events like weddings.
+Other longterm possibilities include workspace retreat venue, meeting area for community groups, and creating an historical community apex for the Tahoe region.

 Imagine the possibilities!
 If you are inspired by what this building could be, please contact us with your ideas.
 Our long-term vision will continue to develop based on input from the community.